South Africa

 Market Leadership

-Mozambique demonstrates competitive strength in exportingkey products to South Africa, leveraging comparative advantages.
+Mozambique demonstrates competitive strength in exportingpetroleum gases and other gaseous hydrocarbons: liquefied, natural gas to South Africa, leveraging comparative advantages.

 Trade Complementarity